Market research for MVP development is not about collecting data for reports; it is about validating risk before committing resources.

 This involves direct interaction with potential customers through:

-This involves analyzing existing data sources:
+This involves analysing existing data sources:

 Qualitative Research Methods

+Qualitative insights reveal underlying motivations and behavioural triggers.
 Qualitative research explores concepts, thoughts, and experiences to understand human behaviour's underlying reasons and motivations.
 It involves collecting non-numerical data to gain in-depth insights into user needs and preferences.

 Example in MVP Development: